Homepage > Journal > Jakob Nielsen's heuristics — part 1

 The second element is navigation during detailed processes.
 Our user can see the six-level navigation bar.
 The game of colors informs them that they are on 2 of the 6 steps.

-This screen has another important functionality.
+This screen has another essential functionality.
 It allows the user to select a set of variables and, most importantly, informs them which variables they have chosen and provides an easy opportunity to change decisions.

 Website navigation scheme on the example of the kcr medical company's website

-Example taken from kcrcro.com by The Story
+An example taken from kcrcro.com by The Story

 The system should be written in the user's language, using words, phrases, and concepts known to the user, not system-oriented terms.